 Filerimos is one of the most favorite sites for locals.
 We go there for a nice walk with our families, feed the peacocks, get a bottle of 7 Herbs liqueur, enjoy the sunset over the Aegean Sea, or observe planes landing & taking off from the Diagoras Airport.
 Springtime, especially before the beach season 😉 you can see many people jogging and cycling up the hill.
 It is also one of the top venues where romantic weddings are performed.
-Besides the stunning environment, Filerimos hosts ruins of the acropolis of Ancient Ialyssos and a well-preserved medieval monastery.
+Besides the stunning environment & scenic views, Filerimos hosts ruins of the acropolis of Ancient Ialyssos and a well-preserved medieval monastery.
 Be prepared, there is a lot to discover!

 Filerimos is situated inland between Rhodes town and the airport on the west coast.
 Getting there is through Trianda town following a windy road.
 The view gets better after every turn!
-To the north is the bay of Ialyssos with its resorts overlooking the coastline of Asia Minor and to the west, the villages of Kremasti and Paradeisi.
+To the north is the bay of Ialysos, with its resorts overlooking the coastline of Asia Minor, and to the west, the villages of Kremasti and Paradeisi.
 To the south, next to the old military airport, is the village of Pastida and Maritsa.
 Further away, you can even see the bare summit of Mt.
 Attavyros.

 Ancient Ialyssos city-state covered all the northern part of the island and reached its zenith around 5th c.
 BC.
-On top of the hill was situated the Acropolis of Ialyssos with the main temple dedicated to the goddess Athena Polias.
+On top of the hill was situated the Acropolis of Ialyssos, with the main temple dedicated to the goddess Athena Polias.
 There are also references on inscriptions of the 3rd and 2nd c.
 BC. evidencing the cult of Zeus Polieus.

 Nowadays, we can see the remains of the Hellenistic temple (3rd or 2nd c.
 BC).
 It was destroyed in the 6th c.
 AD when its building material was used for the triple-aisled basilica of Filerimos.
 Other founds near the temple are the 5th c.
 BC pottery, votive offerings from the 9th to the 5th c.
 BC, and items like jewelry from 5th c.
 BC displayed in the Archaeological Museum of Rhodes.
 Another important monument of 4th c.
 BC is the Doric Fountain-house – an ancient water supply system made of porous stone.
 Two tunnels brought water from a spring and deposited it in a reservoir cut into the rock.
-The facade of the fountain-house was enclosed with six Doric Columns.
+The facade of the fountain house was enclosed with six Doric Columns.
 The water flowed out through marble spouts in the shape of a lion’s head.

 Unfortunately, only a small amount of the findings can be seen in the Archaeological Museum of Rhodes, most of them are in the British Museum and the Louvre.

 During early Christian times, ancient cult sanctuaries were transformed into churches.
 On top of the ruins of the ancient temple, a new three-aisled basilica was built dedicated to the Virgin Mary and a Byzantine monastic complex from the 10th c.
 During the Byzantine period and under the Knights of St. John, a new church with a vaulted roof and two hexagonal chapels were built.
-Also, a two-story Monastery building with an interior courtyard (atrium) with arched arcades around it, leading to the monks’ cells on the ground floor, and the Abbot’s quarters on the first floor.
+Also, a two-story Monastery building with an interior courtyard (atrium) with arched arcades around it, leading to the monks’ cells on the ground floor and Abbot’s quarters on the first floor.
 During the Ottoman invasion, the Monastery was destroyed and used for military purposes.

 The Monastery as we see it today was restored during the Italian domination.
 Extensive excavations were carried out bringing to light the Doric Fountain-house and the earlier phases of the temple of Athena.
 The reconstructed monastery was inaugurated in 1931 by the 77th Grand Master of the Order of Malta Ludovico Chigi Albani Della Rovere.
 It was inhabited by Italian Catholic monks (Capuchins) 1912-1943.
 Unfortunately, monks left the monastery after the Nazi occupation, but they left their secret recipe of the Seven Herbs liqueur (Sette Erbe) to a local greek family.
 It is a mixture of seven locally-found herbs.
 The family still takes care of the Monastery area and runs the little canteen where one can taste and purchase the famed liqueur.